FarisKadir/02_CSS_and_Bootstramp_Homework_Responsive_Portfolio/README.md

 * All links must work. - done

-* Must use semantic html.
+* Must use semantic html. - done

-* Each page must have valid and correct HTML. (use a validation service)
+* Each page must have valid and correct HTML. (use a validation service) - done

 * Must contain your personalized information. (bio, name, images, links to social media, etc.)